jdmota/quasejs/packages/cli/README.md

 Includes `meow` and `update-notifier` with some extensions:

 - We change the update message if Yarn is detected.
 - Passing a `defaultConfigFile` value automates the requiring of a config file.
-The user will be able to override the default using `--config=another-file.js` or `--config=none` (if he just wants to send an empty object as config).
+The user will be able to override the default using `--config=another-file.js`.

 ## Usage example